 Gather all the ingredients.
-My pork belly (from the Korean market) was pre-sliced into ¼ inches.
-If you buy a block you can freeze the meat for 30-60 minutes and slice with a sharp knife (See this post) or cut into 2" x 2" or 5 cm x 5 cm cubes, which are typical Japanese pork belly (Kakuni) shapes.
+My pork belly was from a Korean market and it was pre-sliced into ¼ inches (6 mm).
+If you buy a block of pork belly, you can freeze the meat for 30-60 minutes and slice with a sharp knife (see this post) or cut into 2" x 2" or 5 cm x 5 cm cubes, which are typical Japanese pork belly (Kakuni) shapes.

 We will only use the green parts of the green onions (use the white parts in miso soup to go with this dish).
 Cut the green parts in half.
 Peel the ginger and slice it thinly.

-Press the “Sauté” button on your Instant Pot and heat the oil.
+Press the “Sauté” button on your Instant Pot (I use a 6 QT Instant Pot) and heat the oil.
 Cook the pork belly.
 You can skip this part to cut down the cooking time, but it will render more fat and make the dish tastier.

 Pour water just to cover the meat, then add the green onions and sliced ginger.
 Cover and lock the lid.
 Make sure the steam release handle points at “sealing” and not “venting”.
 Press the “Keep Warm/Cancel” button on the Instant Pot to stop cooking.
 Press the “Manual” button to switch to the pressure cooking mode.
 Change the cooking time to 35 minutes.
 If you’re using a stove-top pressure cooker, cook on high heat until high pressure is reached.
 Then reduce the heat to low to maintain high pressure for about 30 minutes.